dudrrm/basic-ML-with-tensorflow/README.md

 # basic-ML-with-tensorflow

-Using Tensroflow and ipynb widget, easily understanding how Machine learning works.
+Using Tensroflow and ipynb widget, easily understand how Machine learning works.

 __PREREQUISITES__
 1. python3